zserge/zserge.github.io/src/blog/android-mvp-mvvm-redux-history.md

-They also have shown that there is almost no benefits in using fragments versus using custom viewgroups (well, assuming that Fragment from the support library is actually a custom viewgroup it not a big surprise).
+They also have shown that there is almost no benefits in using fragments versus using custom viewgroups (well, assuming that Fragment from the support library is actually a custom viewgroup is not a big surprise).

 This seems to be the first time when a technology so strongly forced by Google has been fairly criticized and the criticism was widely accepted.